Sherlock Holmes Chapter One

 Sherlock Holmes Chapter One is an action-adventure mystery video game in the Sherlock Holmes series developed by Frogwares.
 It is also the first game in the series to be self-published by Frogwares itself.
 Described as an "origin story", the game follows a young Sherlock Holmes as he investigates a mystery in his family's home on the Mediterranean island of Cordona after his mother's death.
 It is the first open world title in the series.

 Sherlock Holmes: Chapter One was released for Microsoft Windows, PlayStation 5, and Xbox Series X/S on 16 November 2021, with the PlayStation 4 version released on 28 April 2022.
-An Xbox One version was originally scheduled to release along with the PlayStation 4 version but has since been delayed indefinitely due to the 2022 Russian invasion of Ukraine.
+It received mixed to positive reviews from critics, with praise for its detective gameplay and investigations, but criticism for its open world design.
+An Xbox One version was originally scheduled to release along with the PlayStation 4 version, but has since been delayed indefinitely due to the 2022 Russian invasion of Ukraine.

 Premise

 The plot follows a 21-year-old Sherlock Holmes at the beginning of his career as a "consulting detective".
 Following the death of his mother, Violet, the young detective returns to his childhood home on the Mediterranean island of Cordona.
 There, Holmes uncovers a sinister conspiracy lurking beneath the surface of a seemingly idyllic town where corruption and crime are rampant, and the locals shun outsiders.
-While investigating, Holmes must also reacquaint himself with his old friend, the enigmatic Jonathan (called "Jon"), who is described as "definitely not Watson".
+While investigating, Holmes must also reacquaint himself with his old friend, the enigmatic Jon.